agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SLURMExamples.rst

 .. important::
    DO NOT request GPU if you don't use them!

-..To specify a GPU you want to use:
+ To specify a GPU you want to use:

   #SBATCH --gres=gpu:titan_rtx                Use Nvidia Titan Rtx GPU